eugeneteoh/chromakey/README.md

 # chromakey

-A chroma key (green screen removal) package in Python, vectorised with numpy.
+A chroma key (green screen removal) package in Python, vectorised with numpy and pytorch.

 Algorithm from http://gc-films.com/chromakey.html.